With the $35 million deal, Vitec Group leaves the U.S. broadcast-services market

 For NEP: Flypacks, Systems Integration, Equipment Resale

-Bexel’s Rental Services & Solutions (RSS) division’s U.S.-based scalable flypack systems bring NEP’s inventory to 34 flypacks, along with a host of other equipment.
+Bexel’s U.S.-based scalable flypack systems bring NEP’s inventory to 34 flypacks, along with a host of other equipment.
 In addition, the Bexel ESS (Engineered Systems and Solutions) division, which launched in 2012, bolsters NEP’s systems-integration and fiber-solutions businesses.
-And the acquisition of the Bexel TSS division launches NEP into the broadcast-equipment–sales business, allowing the truck provider to more readily dispose of used equipment following upgrades.
+And the acquisition of the Bexel Sales division launches NEP into the broadcast-equipment–sales business, allowing the truck provider to more readily dispose of used equipment following upgrades.

 “From an NEP perspective, it’s a great cultural fit between NEP and Bexel in that both companies have similar service-oriented cultures,” says Werteen.
 “The addition of Bexel adds significant flypack capabilities for us in the U.S., which is something that we’re concentrating on.
 It strengthens our U.S. fiber capabilities, with the two best fiber providers in the U.S. [combined into] one.
 We have never had a rental component to our business, and we felt, as the industry is evolving, it’s a capability that we wanted.
 Frankly, it was a natural fit for us.”